Culture of England: Theatre

-The peak of English drama and theatre is said to be the Elizabethan Age; a golden age in English history where the arts, drama and creative work flourished.
+The peak of English drama and theatre is said to be the age of Elizabeth I; a golden age in English history where the arts, drama and creative work flourished.
 Morality plays emerged as a distinct dramatic form around 1400 and flourished in the early Elizabethan era in England.
 Characters were often used to represent different ethical ideals.
 Everyman, for example, includes such figures as Good Deeds, Knowledge and Strength, and this characterisation reinforces the conflict between good and evil for the audience.
 The Castle of Perseverance (c.
 1400–1425) depicts an archetypal figure's progress from birth through to death.
 Horestes (c.
 1567), a late "hybrid morality" and one of the earliest examples of an English revenge play, brings together the classical story of Orestes with a Vice from the medieval allegorical tradition, alternating comic, slapstick scenes with serious, tragic ones.
 Also important in this period were the folk dramas of the Mummers Play, performed during the Christmas season.
 Court masques were particularly popular during the reign of Henry VIII.
 The first permanent English theatre, the Red Lion, opened in 1567.
 The first successful theatres, such as The Theatre, opened in 1576.
 The establishment of large and profitable public theatres was an essential enabling factor in the success of English Renaissance drama.

 Archaeological excavations on the foundations of the Rose and the Globe in the late 20th century showed that all the London theatres had individual differences, but their common function necessitated a similar general plan.
 The public theatres were three stories high, and built around an open space at the centre.
 Usually polygonal in plan to give an overall rounded effect, although the Red Bull and the first Fortune were square.
 The three levels of inward-facing galleries overlooked the open centre, into which jutted the stage: essentially a platform surrounded on three sides by the audience.
 The rear side was restricted for the entrances and exits of the actors and seating for the musicians.
 The upper level behind the stage could be used as a balcony, as in Romeo and Juliet and Antony and Cleopatra, or as a position from which an actor could harangue a crowd, as in Julius Caesar.